 Multi-Disciplinary Team Coordinator

 Joshua Strelbicki is a Northeast Ohio native and graduate of Slippery Rock University of Pennsylvania.
 Joshua has been engaged in the non-profit world throughout his entire career and has a passion for helping populations in need.
 Joshua has experience working with children and adults with special needs, adult and adolescent mental health, adoption and permanency, and drug and alcohol rehabilitation.
-Joshua has a deep appreciation for learning and teaching and works part-time as a lead facilitator at Slippery Rock University facilitating corporate and student teambuilding workshops on low and high rope courses.
-He also serves as the Co-Chair for the Butler Collaborative for Families, which is dedicated to reducing barriers to services for people all across the life span, of which the Child Advocacy Center has been a long-time member.
+Joshua has a deep appreciation for learning and teaching and worked long-term as a part-time as a lead facilitator at Slippery Rock University's Leadership Development Center, facilitating corporate and student teambuilding workshops on low and high rope courses.
+He also serves as the Past Chair for the Butler Collaborative for Families, which is dedicated to reducing barriers to services for people all across the life span, of which the Child Advocacy Center has been a long-time member.
 When not engaged in community or learning efforts, Joshua is found in the outdoors pursuing his love for rock climbing, kayaking, backpacking, and nature photography.

 Sue Cabrey-Counts, MSW, LSW